FAU-Paleo/apw_2022/docs/slides/7_phylogenetics/1_snack_phylogeny.md

 ### Create a Newick version of tree

-The most widely used format for storing trees on a computer is [Newick format](https://en.wikipedia.org/wiki/Newick_format).
+The most widely used format for storing trees is [Newick format](https://en.wikipedia.org/wiki/Newick_format).
 Brackets are used to indicate which taxa group together.

 ```
 (A, B); # rooted